AnuragMishra/ChainedOperationQueue/README.md

 So how would you model this in code, you ask?

 Simple.
-For each operation/task that needs to happen, create a subclass of NSOperation, or use one of its existing subclasses like NSBlockOperation or NSInvocationOperation if you don't want fine-grained control.
+For each operation/task that needs to happen, create a subclass of `NSOperation`, or use one of its existing subclasses like `NSBlockOperation` or `NSInvocationOperation` if you don't want fine-grained control.

     DownloadImageOperation *downloadImage = [[DownloadImageOperation alloc] init];
     ConvertImageOperation *convertImage = [[ConvertImageOperation alloc] init];